sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/1000 - sections-example-loss-run.md

       }
     }
   ],
-  /* get first 2 claims sections in doc.
+  /* define a section group that excludes November claims
-     each claim starts with "claim number" and ends with "unprocessed claims" */
+     each claim section starts with "claim number" and ends with "unprocessed claims" */
   "sections": [
     {